compimprove/udacity-second-project/README.md

 ### Run load test with locust

+First, install locust `pip3 install locust`

+Next changing your app name in locust [config file](locust.conf)

-Running `locust` and open locust page in your local machine, you'll see the load test of your application
+Then running `locust` in the root project and open locust page in your local machine, you'll see the load test of your application

 ![Locust test](image/locust_test.png)